 Are There Any Tools Designed For Leaves and Twigs Removal?

 There are many specialized tools that can help you remove leaves and twigs from the olives.
-However, they’re not extremely efficient since they require additional work, and also more people should work on them while you’re harvesting.
+However, they’re not extremely efficient since they require additional work, and more people should work on them while you’re harvesting.

 Furthermore, they slow down the harvesting process a lot.
 And as you already know, after they’re harvested, olives should be transported to mill facilities as soon as possible.